eclipse-archived/codewind-che-plugin/README.md

 ### Deploying

-For deployment instructions, see the README.md file at [eclipse/codewind-che-plugin](https://github.com/eclipse/codewind-che-plugin/tree/master/scripts).
+For instructions on deploying custom builds of the Codewind Che plugin, see the README.md file at [eclipse/codewind-che-plugin/scripts](https://github.com/eclipse/codewind-che-plugin/tree/master/scripts).

 ## Contributing
 We use the main Codewind git repo (https://github.com/eclipse/codewind) for issue tracking.